 Refrigerators are trusty kitchen appliances that make safe food storage possible by keeping perishables cool to prevent the development of illness-causing, food-borne microbes.
-This is all possible through a complicated cooling system that utilizes a chemical called Freon, the same chemical used in commercial air conditioning units.
-The gas-based form of Freon is known to emit a strong chemical smell not unlike that of nail polish remover.
+This is all possible through a complicated cooling system that utilizes a chemical refrigerant which is often Freon, the same chemical used in older commercial air conditioning units.
+The gas-based form of Freon, which has been modified over the years to make it less harmful to the atmosphere, is known to emit a strong chemical smell not unlike that of nail polish remover.

 Finding the Leak

-The best way to ascertain the location of the leak is to use your nose; wherever the nail polish smell is strongest, it is a sure bet that the leak is nearby.
-Use a flashlight if need be to find a nick, cut or fraying in one of the hoses.
-Once you find the leak, use a patch kit designed specifically for repairing cooling hoses.
-These kits can be purchased at many home improvement, home appliance or hardware retailers.
-However, these kits are only meant to serve as a temporary solution; you'll need a professional's advice concerning the extent of the leak and replacing Freon levels.
+The best way to ascertain the location of the leak is to use your nose; wherever the nail polish smell is strongest, it's a sure bet that the leak is nearby.
+Use a flashlight if need be to find a pinhole in one of the copper evaporative coils.

 Once you find the leak, you could use a patch kit designed specifically for repairing cooling coils if you could find one, but you probably won't, and it would be illegal to attempt the repair yourself.
 Because a Freon leak is an environmental hazard, only a licensed technician should work on a refrigeration system.